-and safety of those in custody by ordering this Petition and granting the requested mandamus relief.
-Unless this Court orders measures to reduce the carceral population and ensure compliance with health recommendations, the contagion will be more widespread, tax already-strained health resources, and increase the mortality rate.
+Given the urgent need to safeguard the lives of those who are in Virginia's correctional facilities, it is incumbent upon this Court to take action to mitigate the harm that the COVID-19 pandemic is inflicting upon people incarcerated in prisons and jails, correctional staff, first responders, medical staff, and the people of the Commonwealth of Virginia by ordering this Petition and granting the requested mandamus relief.
+Unless this Court orders measures to protect the carceral population and ensure compliance with health recommendations, the contagion will be more widespread, tax already-strained health resources, and increase the mortality rate.